 Yet, as challenging as the adoption of e-learning may be, we are witnessing an unprecedented demand for e-learning app development and online education platform development.
-The stats below will spill some light on the current state of the B2B course market and its future.

 In one of the previous sections, we have listed the most common education platforms types.
 Below are examples of successful market players that are currently using custom-build edtech platforms.

 Most of the companies listed below are using 3D simulations to ensure effective immersive learning.
 We have chosen the automotive sector players to demonstrate how enterprises with complex production cycles can successfully leverage digital learning capabilities.